codes.benchmark package

 • conf (dict) – The configuration dictionary.

-• labels (list, optional) – The labels for the chemical species.
+• labels (list, optional) – The labels for the quantities.

 Returns: